Krillsson/sys-API/README.md

 - Available space on filesystems
 - List all network interfaces
 - Get available swap and ram
-- General information about the system, like users, uptime and hostname
 - List all current processes along with ram usage and cpu-time.

 ## Endpoints